refinedev/refine/documentation/blog/2023-09-18-heroicons.md

 ### Using Regular TailwindCSS Utilities with Heroicons

-We can use regular Tailwind CSS utlities like `h-6 w-6`:
+We can use regular Tailwind CSS utilities like `h-6 w-6`:

 ```tsx
   <MagnifyingGlassIcon className="h-6 w-6 mx-1 stroke-orange-400" />
 ```

-In this case, we are using spacing utilties for height, width and margin.
+In this case, we are using spacing utilities for height, width and margin.

 ### Using `SVG` Related TailwindCSS Utilities with Heroicons